 - Good warranty – This filtration system has a warranty of 2 years, which is good for a cartridge-based filter.

-Best For: Anyone who prefers to pay a smaller upfront price for a cartridge-based iron filter that tackles low levels of this mineral, and anyone who wants to remove a host of additional common contaminants alongside iron.
+Anyone who prefers to pay a smaller upfront price for a cartridge-based iron filter that tackles low levels of this mineral, and anyone who wants to remove a host of additional common contaminants alongside iron.

 - We like that the HMF3SdgFeC’s filters have good lifespans: the sediment filter and iron filter last 6-12 months, depending on water quality and usage, and the carbon filter lasts up to 12 months, or 100,000 gallons.